IT2901-24-2018/vapi/README.md

 `CREATE USER username WITH PASSWORD 'password';`

+Give the new user permission to create databases, which is neccessary for our backend tests.

+`ALTER ROLE username CREATEDB;`

 Set the following connection parameters for the user we created, speeding up database operations.
 ```
 ALTER ROLE username SET client_encoding TO 'utf8';